magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/anchoring.md

 Anchors can be retrieved via CSP using three different methods in the Anchor System: `GetAnchorsInArea`, `GetAnchorsInSpace`, and `GetAnchorsByAssetCollectionId`.

 All of the anchor querying methods support paging.
-Each parameter allows the application to specify how many anchors to **Skip are** returning and a **Limit** to how many per invocation should be returned.
+The application can specify how many anchors to `Skip` returning (starting from the first anchor that would be returned by the query), and a `Limit` controlling the maximum number of anchors that the query can return.

 ### GetAnchorsInArea